dbutz/SchoolSite-Pro-Docs/forecasts/createForecast/createForecast.md

 Once the forecast has completed, it will be added to the table of contents as a map and displayed in light blue.
 To modify factors (i.e. birth factors, mobility factors, student yield factors etc), click on the Modify Factors in the Forecasting ribbon.

 ![forecastRibbon](forecastImages/forecastRibbon.png)

+# Copy a forecast
+You can also create a new Forecast by copying an existing Forecast.
+This is useful if you want to make some initial basic changes to the Forecast that will apply to all others, and then create variations on top of those changes.

+Copying a Forecast is just like copying a map in ArcGIS Pro.
+From the Catalog pane, open the Maps section and find the map that contains your Forecast.

+If you are unsure which maps have a Forecast, click the Open button from the SchoolSite ribbon to get a specific list of SchoolSite Plans and Forecasts.

+Right-click the map that contains the Forecast that you would like to copy and choose Copy.
+Then, right-click on the Maps folder and click Paste'.

+A copy of your Forecast will appear with the same name and the number '1' at the end.

+At this time, you can now rename your Forecast by simply renaming the map as you would any other map in ArcGIS Pro.

+SchoolSite Pro will understand that this map contains a Forecast and will update tables accordingly to update the Forecast's name.